Cherreads

 Mike's brain stuttered.

 She was real.
-Not an artist's interpretation, not an actress in a costume, but her.
+Not an artist's drawing, not an actress in a costume, but her.
 The armor was cracked, golden and red and battle-worn.
 She was bleeding from a cut above her eye.
 Her dark hair was matted with dust and sweat.
-She looked exhausted and magnificent and absolutely, impossibly present.
+She looked exhausted and magnificent and absolutely, impossible.

 Giganta lay defeated behind her, the villain's massive form slowly shrinking back to human size.